 Eighty-two percent of marketers reported that direct mail marketing is effective in reaching their target audience.
 Direct mail can help your message break through cluttered email inboxes.
 Using direct mail to promote your app is a great way to reach those who haven’t yet adopted the app or to promote a new or redesigned app.
 When promoting a new or redesigned app, you will want to include all of your customers – especially if it is a brand new app.

 The best direct mail option for this type of mailing would be a postcard.
 Include a visually appealing design with your FI’s branding and highlight a few features of your mobile app.
 Don’t forget a QR code that recipients can scan with their phones and easily download the app.
-See more tips on postcard designs.

 8. Social Media